batermj/data_sciences_campaign/DataSets/README.md

 *   [Stackexchange: Opendata](http://opendata.stackexchange.com/)
 *   [Stanford NLP group](http://www-nlp.stanford.edu/links/statnlp.html) (mainly annotated corpora and TreeBanks or actual NLP tools)
 *   [Yahoo!
 Webscope](http://webscope.sandbox.yahoo.com/) (also includes papers that use the data that is provided)

+## References of Awesome Text Datasets
+*   [20 newsgroups](http://qwone.com/~jason/20Newsgroups/): Classification task, mapping word occurences to newsgroup ID.
+One of the classic datasets for text classification) usually useful as a benchmark for either pure classification or as a validation of any IR / indexing algorithm.
+*   [Reuters News dataset](https://archive.ics.uci.edu/ml/datasets/Reuters-21578+Text+Categorization+Collection): (Older) purely classification-based dataset with text from the newswire.
+Commonly used in tutorial.
+*   [Penn Treebank](https://www.cis.upenn.edu/~treebank/): Used for next word prediction or next character prediction.
+*   [UCI’s Spambase](https://archive.ics.uci.edu/ml/datasets/Spambase): (Older) classic spam email dataset from the famous UCI Machine Learning Repository.
+Due to details of how the dataset was curated, this can be an interesting baseline for learning personalized spam filtering.
+*   [Broadcast News](http://www.ldc.upenn.edu/Catalog/CatalogEntry.jsp?catalogId=LDC97S44): Large text dataset, classically used for next word prediction.
+*   [Text Classification Datasets](https://drive.google.com/drive/u/0/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M): From; Zhang et al., 2015; An extensive set of eight datasets for text classification.
+These are the benchmark for new text classification baselines.
+Sample size of 120K to 3.6M, ranging from binary to 14 class problems.
+Datasets from DBPedia, Amazon, Yelp, Yahoo! and AG.
+*   [WikiText](http://metamind.io/research/the-wikitext-long-term-dependency-language-modeling-dataset/): A large language modeling corpus from quality Wikipedia articles, curated by Salesforce MetaMind.
+*   [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/): The Stanford Question Answering Dataset — broadly useful question answering and reading comprehension dataset, where every answer to a question is posed as a segment of text.
+*   [Billion Words dataset](http://www.statmt.org/lm-benchmark/): A large general-purpose language modeling dataset.
+Often used to train distributed word representations such as word2vec.
+*   [Common Crawl](https://commoncrawl.org/the-data/): Petabyte-scale crawl of the web — most frequently used for learning word embeddings.
+Available for free from Amazon S3.
+Can also be useful as a network dataset for it’s a crawl of the WWW.
+*   [Google Books Ngrams](https://aws.amazon.com/datasets/google-books-ngrams/): Successive words from Google books.
+Offers a simple method to explore when a word first entered wide usage.
+*   [Yelp Open Dataset](https://www.yelp.com/dataset): The Yelp dataset is a subset of Yelp businesses, reviews, and user data for use in NLP.